Matoran/DevRank/README.md

 # DevRank

 DevRank is a project for a Web Mining class at HES-SO Master.
-The idea behind DevRank is to analyse the graph of connection between users and repositories on GitHub and apply the PageRank algorithm to define the influence of developers on the platform.
+The idea behind DevRank is to analyse the graph of connection between users and repositories on GitHub and apply the centrality algorithm to define the influence of developers on the platform.

 ![](assets/homepage.png)

 ## Context and project objectives

 The goal of the project is to create a visual search engine for GitHub.
 The idea is to be able to visualise the graph of GitHub connections between users, repositories and programming languages.
-Then, we shall run a pagerank algorithm in order to find the most influent developers on the platform, by using the weighted connections according to contributions count to projects.
+Then, we shall run a centrality algorithm in order to find the most influent developers on the platform, by using the weighted connections according to contributions count to projects.
 We will also try to detect clusters and closed communities as well as compute shortest paths between users.

 ## Data